Syllabus

 What if I have a conflict with the schedule due to religious holidays?

-Check the schedule and if you foresee conflicts in the schedule due to religious observance, reach out as soon as possible so we can negotiate extensions.
+Check the schedule and if you foresee conflicts due to religious observance, please reach out as soon as possible by email.

 What if I cannot afford the course materials?

-If you have concerns about being able to afford course materials, please contact me.
-Also, see Section 2.
+If you have concerns about being able to afford course materials, please reach out by email.